How to Answer Questions About What Motivates You in a Job Interview

 Why Interviewers Ask “What Motivates You?”

 Interviewers also want to differentiate between short-term incentives (a paycheck or perks) and durable motivators that persist through setbacks.
 A candidate motivated by learning and solving complex problems is more likely to thrive in an evolving role than someone primarily motivated by immediate status.
-For global organizations and mobile roles, motivation also indicates adaptability — whether you’ll embrace relocation, remote collaboration, or cross-cultural challenges.
+For global organisations and mobile roles, motivation also indicates adaptability—whether you’ll embrace relocation, remote collaboration, or cross-cultural challenges.

 What Employers Are Really Looking For

-- Predictable behavior: Do your motivations produce consistent, job-relevant actions?
+Predictable behaviour: Do your motivations produce consistent, job-relevant actions?

-Answers that point to intrinsic drivers (purpose, mastery, ownership) typically score higher than responses centered mainly on extrinsic rewards (salary, title).
-But the key is honesty and relevance — an authentic motivator that matches the role beats a rehearsed, generic line every time.
+Answers that point to intrinsic drivers (purpose, mastery, ownership) typically score higher than responses centred mainly on extrinsic rewards (salary, title).
+The key is authenticity and relevance — an honest motivator that matches the role beats a rehearsed generic line every time.

-Interviewers will test the same idea with different phrasing.
+Interviewers will test the same idea with different phrasings.
 Be prepared to answer:

 Each variation wants the same structure: authentic driver → brief example → relevance to the role.